YukunJ/Turtle/README.md

 ### Usage

-To setup a custom server, user shoudl create an instance of **TurtleServer** and then only needs to provide two callback functions:
+To setup a custom server, user should create an instance of **TurtleServer** and then only needs to provide two callback functions:
 1. **OnAccept(Connection \*)**: A function to do extra business logic when accepting a new client connection.
 2. **OnHandle(Connection \*)**: A function to serve an existing client's request.